-Best air fryers UK 2022: best ones for sale Ninja, Tefal, Currys, Amazon- are they a healthier way to fry?
+Best air fryers UK: best ones for sale from Ninja, Tefal, Currys, Amazon- and are they a healthier way to fry?

 As an energy efficient, cost effective, healthy way to cook, air fryers are flying off the shelves.
 These are the best ones around

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

 An air fryer is a must-have for every busy kitchen.
 You can make everything from freezer snacks to healthy haute cuisine in these worktop gadgets – essentially they are like mini ovens, using convection heat and fans to force hot air around trays or baskets of food, baking and crisping faster than conventional ovens.

 Using less energy, air fryers are a great choice for solo cooks who feel that one solitary ready meal in a full-size oven is wasteful.
 They’re quick to heat up, easy to use and can reduce oven cooking times by up to half.

 Teens and students love them for their snacking possibilities (cheese toasties, pakora, spicy wedges, nuggets, etc) and we love the safety aspect – no deep frying, splashing fat or forgotten oven trays.
 All the models here will cut off after cook time is up and make it easy to check on dishes’ progress using little or no added oil to crisp things up.